HaochenFa/COMP2411_DBMS_CMMS_GroupProject/README.md

 4. The script will:
    - Launch the Electron desktop app.
+   - On first run, install the Node/Electron dependencies in the `desktop/` folder.
    - The Electron app will start the Dockerized MySQL, backend, and frontend stack.
    - Once the UI is ready, it will appear directly in the desktop window (no external browser needed).